10 Social Media KPIs You Should Track and Monitor

 The only way to ensure this (or even just get started), however, is by tracking the right social media KPIs -- beyond your fan, follower, or "like" counts.

-Your social media metrics (KPIs) should help you determine the performance of your social media campaigns and the ROI from them.
 They need to be circled around generating new traffic to your site, increasing lead generation, and expanding your brand.

 You can measure dozens of different metrics on social media, but you really only need to worry about those that answer the following questions:

 - How many of your social media fans are inquiring about your product or service?

 - How many of them actually become customers?